 Compulsive Sexual Behaviors

 Compulsive sexual behavior may involve a commonly enjoyable sexual experience (for example, self-stimulation) that becomes an obsession and becomes disruptive or harmful to you or others.
-Other compulsive sexual behaviors are outside the bounds of commonly accepted conduct (for example, being paid for sex or paying for sex or having extramarital affairs) and cause distress.
-And these behaviors could have negative consequences.
+Other compulsive sexual behaviors are ones outside the bounds of commonly accepted conduct (for example, being paid for sex, paying for sex, or having extramarital affairs).
+These behaviors can cause ditress and could have negative consequences.

 Compulsive Sexual Behaviors Involve: